howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 #### Interference, diffraction and interpretation of experimental results

+It is further necessary to understand the basis of probability in the macrocosm and at the quantum level: [[OnTheNon-probabilisticNatureOfTheUniverse.en|On the non-probabilistic nature of the universe]].

 Let's move on to the main ***assumption***, which was taken as a basis in the Michelson-Morley experiment, namely, the interpretation of diffraction and interference, that is, to the wave-particle dualism.

 For understanding, consider the experiment with two slits in the theory of wave-particle interpretation shown in Figure 8.